peteroupc/peteroupc.github.io/bernapprox.md

 This page describes how to compute a polynomial in Bernstein form that comes close to a function $f(\lambda)$ with a user-defined error tolerance, so that the polynomial's coefficients will lie in the closed unit interval if $f$'s values lie in that interval.
 The polynomial is often simpler to calculate than the original function $f$ and can often be accurate enough for an application's purposes.

+The goal of these approximations is to avoid introducing transcendental and trigonometric functions to the approximation method.
+(For this reason, although this page also discusses approximation by so-called _Chebyshev interpolants_, that method is relegated to the appendix.)

 > **Note:** This page was originally developed as part of a section on _approximate Bernoulli factories_, or algorithms that toss heads with probability equal to a polynomial that comes close to a continuous function.
 However, the information in this page is of much broader interest than the approximate Bernoulli factory problem.

 <a id=Contents></a>